4 Amazing Things Harper Lee Did After To Kill a Mockingbird

-Up until 2015's Go Set a Watchman, Harper Lee—who passed away today at the age of 89—was often referred to as a literary one-hit wonder.
-But while the Pulitzer Prize-winning author of To Kill a Mockingbird only published two novels, she still accomplished some incredible things.
+Up until 2015's Go Set a Watchman, Harper Lee—who was born on April 28, 1926—was often referred to as a literary one-hit wonder.
+But while the late, Pulitzer Prize-winning author of To Kill a Mockingbird only published two novels, she still accomplished some incredible things.

 Lee’s childhood friend Truman Capote asked her to accompany him on a trip to the small town of Holcomb, Kansas in 1959 to investigate the recent murder of a wealthy family under mysterious circumstances.
 It didn’t take long for Capote to discover that his companion had a much easier time talking to the locals, an ability which proved invaluable to his efforts.
 Lee was so dedicated to the case that she wrote 150 pages of notes for Capote (who reportedly ignored her suggestion to make the victims more complex).
 Capote’s best-selling account of the incident, In Cold Blood, became an instant sensation.

 3. Harper Lee was awarded the Presidential Medal of Freedom.